 Soft and silky, but also hearty and filling!
-These Cauliflower Gnocchi are the perfect little vessel for a delicious sauce.
-This Cauliflower Gnocchi recipe is a healthier version to traditional gnocchi, because it’s made with cauliflower!
+Gnocchi are the perfect little vessel for a delicious sauce.
+This Cauliflower Gluten Free Gnocchi recipe is a healthy version to traditional gnocchi, because it’s made with cauliflower!
 But you don’t even taste the cauliflower, only the soft pillowy goodness.
 Add my simple and quick Tomato Sauce and you have soft pillows of heaven.

-These little gnocchi are also fantastic because you can make a ton and freeze them!
+These gluten free potato gnocchi recipe with cauliflower are also fantastic because you can make a ton and freeze them!
 Before cooking them in water, freeze them on a sheet pan.
 Then transfer them to storage containers and store in the freezer for up to 4 months.
 Click here to get my printable cheat sheet with 10 Freezer Hacks to make easy dinners!

 First, it’s easy!
 I know, I know, it’s obviously easier to buy them already made.
 But, unlike pasta, there is no rolling out the dough forever or needing a pasta machine.
 Nope, this one can be as rustic as you want and only requires your hands!